Table of Contents

 At Puget Systems, one of our primary goals is to provide fast and reliable workstations that are perfectly tailored to each customer’s unique workflow.
 As a part of this, we publish an ongoing series of hardware articles for Premiere Pro – as well as numerous other software packages – in order to discover what hardware configurations are optimal for these specific applications.

 However, while this ensures that we are selling the right hardware, it does not give our customers a great idea of how much faster a new workstation might be compared to their existing system.
 In addition, with the amount of hardware that is currently available, it is impossible for us to test everything on our own, so we want to provide tools for other hardware reviewers to perform real world benchmarking in professional applications like Premiere Pro.

 To address both of these issues, we are making our Premiere Pro benchmark available for download so that anyone can can perform the same testing we do in our hardware articles.
 Even better, this benchmark is compatible with both Windows and Mac-based systems which allows for cross-platform performance comparisons.

-- 16GB of memory
+- 32GB of memory

-- 4GB of GPU VRAM
+- GPU with >4GB of VRAM

-- Compatible with both Windows 10 and MacOS
+- Compatible with both Windows 10/11 and MacOS

 - Premiere Pro/OS language must be set to English